-Before a student can be considered for transfer evaluation, he or she must apply to the College as a matriculating student and submit the application fee.
+Before a student can be considered for transfer evaluation, he or she must apply to the College as a matriculating student and submit the application fee, or apply online at no cost.
 The student must then request that official transcripts be forwarded to the Admissions Office at Lackawanna College.